Stable-1/2 Bridges and Insurance: Generalized inverse-Gaussian prior

 \subsection{GIG terminal distribution}

-We shall see that the GIG distributions constitute a natural class of \emph{a priori} distributions for ultimate loss.
+The GIG distributions constitute a natural class of \emph{a priori} distributions for the ultimate loss.
 With $\g>0$ and $c>0$ fixed, we examine some properties of a paid-claims process $\{\xi_{tT}\}$ with time-$T$ density $f_{\textit{GIG}}(z;\l,cT,\g)$.
 The transition law is

 where

 Writing

 we have